What is the distance study program Theology of the People of God?

 - What the theology of the People of God can say about the matter of theodicy

-After completing the study program, the student earns a diploma in “Theology of the People of God.”
+After completing the study program, the student earns an attestation in “Theology of the People of God.”

 If you would like to receive more detailed information on the distance study program, please request the introductory lesson via the contact form.